-Uncharted: The Lost Legacy builds upon the critically acclaimed gameplay and storytelling of Uncharted 4: A Thief’s End in a stand alone adventure.
+Uncharted: The Lost Legacy builds upon the critically acclaimed gameplay and storytelling of Uncharted 4: A Thief’stand-alonestand alone adventure.
 It should be of no surprised that Lost Legacy feels like an Uncharted game, it feels like an expansion of Uncharted 4.
 What is surprising it that Nathan Drake is not the protagonist this time around.
-Instead the story picks up with Chloe Frazer & Nadine Ross after the events of Uncharted 4.
+Instead, the story picks up with Chloe Frazer & Nadine Ross after the events of Uncharted 4.

 This game is gorgeous.
 That’s right gorgeous.
 That should also be of no surprise if you’ve been played a Naughty Dog game before.
 Naughty Dog makes a habit of creating beautiful games.
-The Lost Legacy maintains the 3rd person action-adventure gameplay with climbing and cover based melee and shooting all tied together with silver screen quality story.
-All of the hallmarks of the Uncharted series are featured in The Lost Legacy, including a engaging cinematic story, varied locations, puzzles, and action set pieces.
+The Lost Legacy maintains the 3rd person action-adventure gameplay with climbing and cover-based melee and shooting all tied together with silver screen quality story.
+All of the hallmarks of the Uncharted series are featured in The Lost Legacy, including an engaging cinematic story, varied locations, puzzles, and action set pieces.

 An Indian-Australian Treasure Hunter with appearances in both Uncharted 2: Among Thieves & Uncharted 3: Drake’s Deception.
 Voiced & Mo-Capped by Claudia Black.